digitart/CSSkel/README.md

 ## Acknowledgements

-Barebones is build upon the great work of the Skeleton project by [Dave Gamache](https://twitter.com/dhg).
-It wouldn't be possible without him, and Barebones only exists because Skeleton is no longer being maintained.
+CSSkel is build upon the great work of the Skeleton project by [Dave Gamache](https://twitter.com/dhg) and Barebones by Steve Acahir.
+It wouldn't be possible without them.
+CSSkel oexists because Skeleton is no longer being maintained and Barebones still inherit the use of "rows" and "exesive-verbose-classes-on-every-div" that IMHO are no longer required in modern HTML design.

-The [documentation page](https://acahir.github.io/Barebones/) makes use of icons by [FontAwesome](https://fontawesome.com), [smoothscroll](https://github.com/iamdustan/smoothscroll) by [Dustan Kasten](https://github.com/iamdustan), [Google Prettify](https://code.google.com/p/google-code-prettify/), and other great tidbits shared by many.
+The [documentation page](https://csskel.com/) makes use of icons by [FontAwesome](https://fontawesome.com), [native css smooth scroll](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior), and other great tidbits shared by many.

 ## License

-All parts of Barebones are free to use and abuse under the MIT license.
+All parts of CSSkel are free to use and abuse under the MIT license.